SECTION 1. MEMBERS

 - Prior to the Hearing

-- The chair in consultation with judicial board adviser will consider, based on the substance of information gathered and the statement of the student who is the subject of the complaint, whether a hearing is necessary.
+- The chair in consultation with conduct board adviser will consider, based on the substance of information gathered and the statement of the student who is the subject of the complaint, whether a hearing is necessary.
 If either the board or the student who is the subject of the complaint determines a hearing is needed, one shall be called.
 The board may also appoint a third party investigator to interview and gather further information and present findings to the board.

 - If a hearing is not necessary, the board shall provide written notification to the student who is the subject of the complaint.
-If a hearing is deemed necessary, the chair or the judicial board adviser shall schedule the hearing and notify all concerned persons of its time and place.
-Normally a hearing will be held at the earliest convenience of those involved, including members of the judicial board.
+If a hearing is deemed necessary, the chair or the conduct board adviser shall schedule the hearing and notify all concerned persons of its time and place.
+Normally a hearing will be held at the earliest convenience of those involved, including members of the conduct board.

 - The chair shall summarize the complaint and inform the student who is the subject of the complaint of the specific nature of the complaint or alleged infraction.

-- The judicial board insists on honest and forthright responses to its questions, and may recommend penalties, including suspension or dismissal, for any witness who is not truthful or who intentionally misleads the board.
+- The conduct board insists on honest and forthright responses to its questions, and may recommend penalties, including suspension or dismissal, for any witness who is not truthful or who intentionally misleads the board.
 All students who testify before the board will be expected to attest to the truthfulness of their testimony.

-- Following the conclusion of the hearing, the members of the board shall deliberate privately and reach a consensus on the decision of whether it is more likely than not that the student who is the subject of the complaint is responsible for each separate violation for which she or he has been called before the board.
+- Following the conclusion of the hearing, the members of the board shall deliberate privately and reach a consensus on the decision of whether it is more likely than not that the student who is the subject of the complaint is responsible for each separate violation for which they have been called before the board.
 Thus, the burden of proof is more likely than not to be responsible for committing a violation.
 If the student who is the subject of the complaint is found responsible for one or more violations, the board shall then reach a consensus on sanction(s) for the student.
 The hearing adviser is present solely to advise the board and ensure that procedure is followed but may be asked for her or his opinion if deemed appropriate by the board.

-- Proceedings of the judicial board shall take precedence over all non-academic activities and may, in extreme cases, need to take precedence over academic activities.
+- Proceedings of the conduct board shall take precedence over all non-academic activities and may, in extreme cases, need to take precedence over academic activities.
 Board members, students who are the subjects of a complaint, and all advisers and witnesses notified by the board shall appear at the times designated by the board and shall be excused from other obligations to participate in board proceedings.

-- Formal rules of evidence or procedure shall not apply to hearings of the judicial board.
+- Formal rules of evidence or procedure shall not apply to hearings of the conduct board.
 The board may consider any testimony or evidence it deems helpful or relevant.
 The board's decisions are based on information brought before it at the hearing or in written statements that have been submitted to the board regarding the case.

 - Post-Hearing Actions and Appeals

-- Appeals may be made only on the grounds of gross error in procedure, violation of the student's rights, new evidence, or extreme bias on the part of the judicial board.
+- Appeals may be made only on the grounds of gross error in procedure, violation of the student's rights, new evidence, or extreme bias on the part of the conduct board.
 Appeals may not be filed solely based on disagreeing with the board's decision.

 SECTION 10.
 ADMINISTRATIVE SETTLEMENT